 Output

-You come across a functionality where you need to remove all the duplicates except the last one; you can do that by passing the “fromLast = TRUE” argument to the duplicated() function.
+You come across a scenario where you need to remove all duplicates except the last one; you can achieve this by passing the “fromLast = TRUE” argument to the duplicated() function.

 df <- data.frame(